LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 The Focus indicator, which is present sitewide is typically the colour #EE6C4D (orange), against either the #FAFAFA (white), #E0FBFC (light blue) or #98C1D9 (pale blue) backgrounds, which results in a contrast ratio of either 2.92:1 or 2.81:1, and 1.59:1 respectively.
 The "Minimum" contrast for focus indicators is 3:1, so this fails 1.4.11 Non-text Contrast (AA)

+##### How to find

+I use a combination of visual inspection, the DevTools and a contrast checker.
+If focus indicators are very dark on a very light background I know they are fine, but seldom is this the case.
+I will Inspect Element and then in Chrome in the `:hov` tab within the Styles panel, I will force the element to have `:focus-visible` and `:focus`, I will then use Color Contrast Analyser's eyedropper tool to get the background of the element and or its adjacent colours and also the focus indicator's colour itself.
+The tool will then give me the calculation.
+Sometimes, the DevTools will display the contrast calculation against the background.

 ##### Solution

 I changed the focus indicator to a mid blue colour (#3F6098), which easily passes against all light backgrounds.
 Imagine the orange is a brand colour, we may get a bit of push back, here, as "it's our identity", but, sure, use orange, just don't use it to convey information against light backgrounds, as seldom will it pass against light backgrounds